MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/telemetry.md

 Code example using Application Insights can be found [here](https://github.com/microsoft/semantic-kernel/blob/main/dotnet/samples/Demos/TelemetryWithAppInsights).

 # Logging
 The logging mechanism in this project relies on the ILogger interface from the Microsoft.Extensions.Logging namespace.
 Recent updates have introduced enhancements to the logger creation process.
-Instead of directly using the ILogger interface, instances of ILogger are now recommended to be created through an ILoggerFactory provided to components using the WithLoggerFactory method.
+Instead of directly using the ILogger interface, instances of ILogger are now recommended to be created through an ILoggerFactory configured through a ServiceCollection.

-By employing the WithLoggerFactory approach, logger instances are generated with precise type information, facilitating more accurate logging and streamlined control over log filtering across various classes.
+By employing the ILoggerFactory approach, logger instances are generated with precise type information, facilitating more accurate logging and streamlined control over log filtering across various classes.

 Log levels used in SK: